How to Pay for Drug & Alcohol Addiction Rehab?

 Therapy and counseling

 Co-occurring disorders treatment

 To be able to use insurance to help pay for addiction or mental health treatment, a person may be required to prove medical necessity.
 This means that coverage is only offered if it is deemed medically necessary.
 Individuals may need to visit their primary care provider (PCP) in order to obtain a referral for these specialty services.

 Some plans may require that a person first attempt an outpatient addiction treatment program before the insurer will provide coverage for a more comprehensive inpatient program.
 Insurance plans may provide coverage for a preset amount of time in a treatment program, for a certain number of therapy or counseling sessions in a calendar year, or up to a certain monetary amount annually.
 Plans vary on what is covered, how much is covered, and what restrictions and exclusions may apply.

 People may be required to receive treatment services at specific facilities and treatment centers in order for coverage to apply.
 Different states have variable rules regarding insurance policies and coverage for behavioral health services as well.

-Addiction treatment facilities have trained staff on site to help individuals navigate and maximize their insurance coverage.
+Addiction treatment facilities may have trained staff on-site to help individuals navigate and maximize their insurance coverage.